 The United States Congress created the NFIP in 1968 to help provide a means for property owners to financially protect themselves.
 Since standard homeowners insurance doesn't cover flooding, it's important to have protection from the floods associated with hurricanes, tropical storms, heavy rains and other conditions that impact the United States.
 The NFIP offers flood insurance to homeowners, renters, and business owners in communities that participate in the NFIP.
 Participating communities, such as New Brighton Borough, agree to adopt and enforce ordinances that meet or exceed Federal Emergency Management Agency (FEMA) requirements to reduce the risk of flooding.

 Congress mandated federally regulated or insured lenders to require flood insurance on properties that are located in areas at high risk of flooding or special flood hazard area.
-To determine is a property is in a special flood hazard area, view the Borough’s Flood Insurance Rate Map (FIRM) or take a Risk Profile at floodsmart.gov.
+To determine is a property is in a special flood hazard area, view the Borough’s Flood Insurance Rate Map (FIRM) or visit floodsmart.gov to better understand your flood risk.

 Homes and buildings in high-risk flood areas with mortgages from federally regulated or insured lenders are required to have flood insurance.
 These areas have a 1% or greater chance of flooding in any given year, which is equivalent to a 26% chance of flooding during a 30-year mortgage.